convidaC4C/convida/roadmap.md

 - [ ] Identify users and relate their previous conversations.

  ## Long-term objectives:
- - [ ] Widen the range of diseases treated by the application
+ - [ ] Widen the range of diseases treated by the application.
  - [ ] Treat diseases through virtual healing dialogue.